Company Closure (Strike Off) in India - Process & Fees

 There are multiple reasons which leads to closure of a company, and these reasons are as follows:

-• Financial Losses: Company closure may result in financial losses, especially if the company has outstanding debts or liabilities that cannot be fully repaid.
-The process of settling debts and obligations may lead to financial strain on the company's stakeholders.
+- Financial Losses: Company closure may be to the detriment of a company due to outstanding debts or liabilities that cannot be fully repaid.
+The process of liquidation of the company and the obligations can be very stressful on the stakeholder's financial position.

-• Emotional and Psychological Impact: Closing a company that entrepreneurs or business owners have invested significant time, effort, and emotions into can be emotionally challenging.
-It may lead to stress, disappointment, and a sense of loss.
+- Emotional and Psychological Impact: Closing down a company that the promoters or the businessmen have invested time and emotion into can be quite emotionally difficult and stressful for them.

 Conclusion